MglMX/MAM_Gateway/README.md

 2. Install the dependencies with
 ` npm install`
 2. Change the parameters to connect to your database in the file `config/config.json`
+4. Create the database running the command `sequelize db:create` on the root directory
+5. Create tables of the database with the command `sequelize db:migrate`on the root directory
-3. Run the server with `npm start`
+6. Run the server with `npm start`

 ### API Reference
 The documentation to use the API can we found at [https://mglmx.github.io/MAM_Gateway/](https://mglmx.github.io/MAM_Gateway/).